Dormie-app/Dormie/README.md

 - [x] User can view a map of Penn State
 - [ ] User can see a list of potential roommates (other users)
 - [ ] Profile pages for each user
-- [ ] User can view their profile and edit it
+- [x] User can view their profile and edit it
 - [ ] User can access/retake the registration compatibility quiz
-- [ ] User can use and view bottom navigation bar
+- [x] User can use and view bottom navigation bar
-- [ ] Users can make a request to connect
-- [ ] User can delete their account
+- [x] User can delete their account

 **Optional Nice-to-have Stories**